|

 will be held to be valid.

-caveat in case of fraud.
-Thus where consideration being legally adequate is
+in case of fraud.
+Thus where consideration being legally adequate is economically

-economically insufficient, the existence of fraud or duress may yet give the
+insufficient, the existence of fraud or duress may yet give the matter an

-controversial.
-The fact that there is adequate consideration must be viewed
+The fact that there is adequate consideration must be viewed in the context

 A court may hold an agreement to be unenforceable even though consideration